TimothyADavis/pymakeplots/README.md

 You can install pymakeplots with `pip install pymakeplots`.
 Alternatively you can download the code, navigate to the directory you unpack it too, and run `python setup.py install`.

-It requires the following modules:
+It requires the following modules (which pip should install for you if required):

 * numpy
 * matplotlib
 * scipy
 * astropy
+* pafit

 ### Documentation